 Previous Java license changes

-Let’s take a step back in time to January 2023.
+Let’s wind the clock back to January 2023.
 That’s when Oracle changed Java licensing from processors and named users over to an enterprise license requiring every employee and contract to pay for Java even if they are not using it.
 You can learn more about that change in our article.
+(We’ve also created a timeline of the changes Oracle has made to the way they license Java.)

 At the same time, Oracle released a Java license FAQ.
 In that FAQ they stated: “Customers of the legacy Java SE Subscription products continue to receive all the original benefits and may renew under their existing terms and metrics.”
 Sounds great, right?
 If you have the old license metric, you can continue with the old license metric.
 No forced license migrations.